serber1990/binaryConverter/README.md

 # Binary Converter

-Binary Converter is a versatile tool (😂😂😂) for converting between binary and decimal numbers.
+Binary Converter is a very simple and easy to use tool, for converting between binary and decimal numbers.
 This repository offers both **Python** and **Bash** implementations, so you can choose the version that best suits your needs.

 ---